When we think of cybersecurity measures, we think of keeping hackers out, but how can you actively do that? That’s where Honeypots come in.

 In addition, Honeypots are an effective way of flagging potential vulnerabilities in existing cybersecurity infrastructure and pointing to areas that need some reinforcement.

-Easy and Low-Maintenance
+Easy and low-maintenance

 From an MSPs perspective, Honeypots are easy, effective, and low-maintenance.
 Once they’re live and active, Honeypots work pretty autonomously, only requiring monitoring when and if they are hacked.